rabbah/nimbella-cli/README.md

 This restores `package.json` from a backup.

+** Note **: although the `commander-cli` dependency bears similarities to the `aio` dependency in other ways, this testing procedure does not apply to it.
+Testing there can be done with `nim plugin link <path-to-commander-cli>`.

-### Committing a new (tested) version of the Adobe I/O dependency
+### Committing a new (tested) version of the Adobe I/O dependency or the commander-cli dependency

-- First _commit_ the change in `aio-cli-plugin-runtime` and _push_ that commit to the remote repo.
+- First _commit_ the change in `aio-cli-plugin-runtime` or `commander-cli` respectively and _push_ that commit to the remote repo.
 This enables github references to the commit.
-- Then, in this repo, run `./commitAioPacks.sh`
+- Then, in this repo, run `./commitAioPacks.sh` or `./commitCommanderPacks.sh`
 - Then, in this repo, commit `aio.hash` and `package.json`, which will have changed as a result
-- Push this repo.
+- (Push this repo when ready).

 ### Stable Versions

-Building a stable version requires `aio-cli-plugin-runtime` (for checking; it is not rebuilt).
+Building a stable version requires `aio-cli-plugin-runtime` and `commander-cli` to be present (for checking; they are not rebuilt).
 It also requires the `workbench` repo as a peer because that is where stable versions are kept.

 1. Commit this repo (there can be no uncommitted changes).
 2. Issue `npm version patch`